F4T4lerrorbe/HydroneerModding/README.md

 # Update 1.7

-*changed the waterpipes location in the store
+*Changed The Waterpipes location In The Store

-big THX to grandmaMax Creator off this Awsome Game
+Big THX to grandmaMax Creator Of This Awsome Game

 gamerkuipers/ResaloliPT/Rhino/Itchybeard/Graham